-Research InterestsVisitor use management in parks and protected areas; Interagency Visitor Use Management Framework; human dimensions of natural resource management; social-ecological systems; methods and measurement in applied social research Research Publications Journal Articles (Peer-Reviewed)
+Research InterestsVisitor use management in parks and protected areas; Interagency Visitor Use Management Framework; human dimensions of natural resource management; social-ecological systems; methods and measurement in applied social research Research Publications Journal Articles since 2020 (Peer-Reviewed)

 *indicates publication with current or past graduate student